-Option 1 File Indiana's 60 day extension of time to file, Form IT-9, and send in a payment of at least 90 percent of the tax you expect to owe.
-This must be filed and tax paid by April 15, 2014 for the extension to be valid.
-Then, make sure to file your tax return by June 16, 2014, paying any balance due with that filing.
-While interest will be due with the final payment, penalty will be waived.
+Option 1 File Indiana's extension of time to file, Form IT-9, and send in a payment.
+This must be filed by April 15, 2015, for the extension to be valid.
+Then, make sure to file your tax return by Nov.
+16, 2015, paying any remaining balance due with that filing.
+While interest is due on any amount paid after April 15, penalty will be waived if both of the following conditions are met: